Michael Haneke: Early life and education

 Haneke showed a strong interest in literature and music, but as an adolescent developed a "downright contempt for any form of school".
 During this period of his life, he has later described himself as a "rebel".
 He had ambitions of becoming an actor in his youth, later abandoning these plans after failing an entrance examination at the Max Reinhardt Seminar in Vienna.
 He later attended the University of Vienna to study philosophy, psychology and drama.
 Not a committed student, he would spend most of his time attending local movie theatres.
 After leaving university, he began working odd jobs, before working as an editor and dramaturge at the southwestern German television station Südwestfunk from 1967 to 1970, a time during which he also worked as a film critic.
 He made his debut as a television director in 1974.

-Haneke's feature film debut was 1989's The Seventh Continent, which served to trace out the violent and bold style that would bloom in later years.
-Three years later, the controversial Benny's Video put Haneke's name on the map.
-Haneke achieved great success in 2001 with the critically successful French film The Piano Teacher.
-It won the prestigious Grand Prize at the 2001 Cannes Film Festival and also won its stars, Benoît Magimel and Isabelle Huppert, the Best Actor and Actress awards.
-He has worked with Juliette Binoche (Code Unknown in 2000 and Caché in 2005), after she expressed interest in working with him.
-Haneke frequently worked with real-life couple Ulrich Mühe and Susanne Lothar – thrice each.

-His film, The White Ribbon, premiered at the 2009 Cannes Film Festival and won the Palme d'Or.
-The film is set in 1913 and deals with strange incidents in a small town in Northern Germany, depicting an authoritarian, fascist-like atmosphere, where children are subjected to rigid rules and suffer harsh punishments, and where strange deaths occur.
-In 2012, his film Amour also won the Palme d'Or.

-Haneke says that films should offer viewers more space for imagination and self-reflection.
-Films that have too much detail and moral clarity, Haneke says, are used for mindless consumption by their viewers.